Last Updated on September 21, 2025 by Emily Hopkins

 For instance, in some countries, such as India, it is not legally permitted to have dual citizenship.
 Indian citizens who acquire citizenship of another country are required to renounce their Indian citizenship.
 Similarly, in countries such as Japan, China, and Singapore, the law either strictly limits or prohibits dual citizenship.

-In this case, you will need to revoke your home country’s citizenship status before going ahead and applying for Portuguese citizenship.
+In such cases, you’ll need to renounce your original citizenship before applying for Portuguese nationality.

-The rationale behind single citizenship policies may vary from country to country.
-But it often relates to issues of national identity, loyalty, and security.
+The reasoning behind single-citizenship policies differs from country to country, but it usually centers on questions of national identity, loyalty, and security.

 On the flip side, if you are fortunate enough to come from a country allowing dual citizenship, you don’t have to worry about revoking your citizenship status in your home country.